Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Introduction

 The nature of the attributes may vary a lot from one application domain to another.
 For example, in social network analysis, node attributes are typically discrete variables (such as age) or descriptive labels (e.g., gender or interests).
 However, in road network partitioning, attributes often take on more specific forms.
 Beyond length or qualitative characteristics, roads could be described by traffic flow metrics, such as average traffic flow (vehicles per time unit), average density (vehicles per length unit), or speed profiles.
 These traffic features are frequently represented as time series, functional data, or histograms.

 To encompass a large diversity of applications domains, our objective is to adapt and study partitioning methods for attributed graphs, with attributes lying in a general metric space.
-In this context, the focus is placed on distance-based methods: $k$-means, adapted to this specific context and optimal transport-based partitioning approaches.
-Simulated tests will enable a systematic comparison of methodologies across various criteria, such as sensitivity to noise, before applying the methods to real-world data.
+In this context, particular attention is given to distance-based methods, especially within the framework of optimal transport-based graph partitioning.
+Simulated experiments enable a systematic comparison of the proposed methodologies under various conditions, including sensitivity to graph topology.
+They are compared with other graph partitioning approaches, namely Fr\'{e}chet $k$-means, adapted to the graph setting, and spectral clustering, before being applied to real-world data.

-Our main contributions are summarized as follows: \begin{itemize} \item We investigate distance-based approaches and, in particular, adapt Gromov--Wasserstein (GW) methods, originally designed for general-purpose graph comparison, to the task of graph partitioning; \item Optimal transport-based partitioning methods project the initial source graph on a certain (usually small) target graph.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose new adaptations of Gromov--Wasserstein (GW) methods, originally designed for general-purpose graph comparison, to the task of graph partitioning using distance matrices; \item Optimal transport-based partitioning methods project the initial source graph on a certain (usually small) target graph.
 We propose different strategies for choosing this target and study its impact on the performance of the methods through numerical experiments; \item In particular, we focus on node-attributed graphs by introducing an adaptation of Fused Gromov--Wasserstein (FGW) method for node partitioning, supported by theoretical guarantees.
 This method furnishes a simultaneous fusion version, and thus allows a comparison with the \textit{a priori} GW approach.
-The proposed methods are generic and could handle arbitrary attribute types or combinations of attributes with a defined distance; \item We propose new versions of these methods, using a distance-based embedding of the data and we illustrate how this could enhance their performance; \item We compare the proposed methods, and the connections between them, using both a dedicated simulation framework and a real-world dataset from transport and mobility applications. \end{itemize}
+The proposed methods are generic and could handle arbitrary attribute types or combinations of attributes with a defined distance; \item We propose new versions of these methods, using a distance-based embedding of the data and we illustrate how this could enhance their performance; \item We compare the proposed methods, using both a dedicated simulation framework and a real-world dataset from transport and mobility applications.
+The best-performing GW-based method demonstrate improved performance in comparison to standard methods such as spectral clustering in our simulation framework. \end{itemize}